$30.00

-Thank you for your interest in submitting your manuscript to the 23rd annual A. Poulin, Jr. Poetry Prize!
+Thank you for your interest in submitting your manuscript to the 16th annual Boa Short Fiction Prize!

 Winner Receives:

-• Book publication by BOA Editions in spring 2025
+• Book publication by Boa Editions in spring 2028

 • $1,000 honorarium

-*Please note that submission fees allow us to offer a $1,000 honorarium and also to offset the cost of publishing and promoting the winning collection.
+Contest Period: April 1 – May 31, 2026 *Submission fee: $30 *Please note that submission fees allow us to offer a $1,000 honorarium and also offset the cost of publishing and promoting the winning collection.
 As a non-profit literary publishing house, we understand that submission fees can be difficult to accommodate.
-Please know that 100% of your fee will go toward supporting the publication of an excellent poetry collection and to supporting BOA’s mission to bring the highest quality literature into the world.
-All submissions will be carefully read, reviewed, and considered for this prestigious prize.
-Thank you for your understanding.
+Please know that 100% of your fee will go toward supporting the publication of an excellent short story collection and to supporting Boa’s mission to bring the highest quality literature into the world.
+All submissions will be personally read, reviewed, and considered by Boa Publisher Peter Conners, founder and sole editor of Boa’s short fiction series.
+Manuscripts that do not win the contest are still eligible for publication by Boa.

 Submission Guidelines: